leverj/api/source/includes/_examples.md

 ```
 <a name="open-update-order"></a>
 ## Update Orders
-Only uuid fields that need to be changed should be sent.
+Only uuid and any fields that need to be changed should be sent.
 Only price can be updated at present.
+Non-changeable fields are ignored.
 ### PUT /order
 ```http
 PUT /api/v1/order HTTP/1.1